MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-resource-propagation.md

 #### Available labels and properties to select clusters

-When using the `PickN` and `PickAll` placement types you can use the following labels and properties as part of your policies.
+When using the `PickN` and `PickAll` placement types, you can use the following labels and properties as part of your policies.

 ##### Labels